Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: RESULTS AND DISCUSSIONS

 \subsection{Constrainting the Oxygen Abundance using the 2D Hydrodynamic Modeling}

 Compared to \citet{hyder2025supersolar}, the current simulations extend to nearly eight times longer run times, allowing for significantly improved convergence.
 This extended duration is critical because it ensures that the system evolves well beyond transient behavior and reaches a quasi-steady state.
-As a result, our outcomes provide a more robust and stable representation of the vertical distribution of atmospheric CO.
+As a result, our outcomes provide a more robust and stable representation of the vertical distribution of atmospheric CO over long timescales as opposed to the short-term dynamics that investigated the transport of trace species across the LCL, which was a focus of \citet{hyder2025supersolar}.
+Running the previous \citet{hyder2025supersolar} simulation with a longer timescale would lower the inferred oxygen abundance from about 2.5$\times Z_{\odot}$ to a value closer to the 1.5$\times Z_{\odot}$.
+This value is still super-solar, so it remains consistent with our current results.

-As shown in Figure~\ref{fig:2D_hydrodynamic_modeling}, once the \texttt{SNAP} simulations reach numerical convergence of 10$^{-16}$ (see Figure~D\ref{fig:f_prime_conv}), the vertical mixing ratio profiles of CO stabilize into nearly vertical trajectories across all oxygen abundance scenarios.
-Among these scenarios, [O/H] = $1.5 \times Z_{\odot}$ best matches observational data \citep{bezard2002carbon, bjoraker2018gas} (see Figure~\ref{fig:2D_hydrodynamic_modeling}b).
-Additionally, Figure~D\ref{fig:1xsolar} shows results for [O/H] = $1 \times Z_{\odot}$, where the predicted CO mole fraction remains within observational uncertainty.
-Thus, our 2D hydrodynamic modeling using \texttt{SNAP} supports a modest supersolar oxygen abundance of $1$–$1.5 \times Z_{\odot}$, consistent with the lower bound of $1.5 \times Z_{\odot}$ derived from the latest JUNO's MWR data analysis\citep{LI2024116028}.
-If the true oxygen abundance lies closer to the upper end of the JUNO MWR data-inferred range (up to $8.3 \times Z_{\odot}$), which cannot be fit by our current model, this may indicate that additional mechanisms are acting to inhibit CO quenching deeper in the atmosphere.
+As shown in Figure~\ref{fig:2D_hydrodynamic_modeling}, once the \texttt{SNAP} simulations reach numerical convergence of 10$^{-16}$ (see Figure~E\ref{fig:f_prime_conv}), the vertical mixing ratio profiles of CO stabilize into nearly vertical trajectories across all oxygen abundance scenarios.
+As part of the convergence criteria, the vertical advection rate is observed to be below machine precision of 10$^{-16}$ (Section~\ref{subsec:snap} and Figure~E~\ref{fig:f_prime_conv}) for at least the latter half of the simulations.
+Among these scenarios, O/H = $1.5 \times Z_{\odot}$ best matches observational data \citep{bezard2002carbon, bjoraker2018gas} (see Figure~\ref{fig:2D_hydrodynamic_modeling}b).
+Additionally, Figure~E\ref{fig:1xsolar} shows results for O/H = $1 \times Z_{\odot}$, where the predicted CO mole fraction remains within observational uncertainty.
+Thus, our 2D hydrodynamic modeling using \texttt{SNAP} supports a modest supersolar oxygen abundance of $1$–$1.5 \times Z_{\odot}$, consistent with the lower bound of $1.5 \times Z_{\odot}$ derived from the latest Juno's MWR data analysis\citep{LI2024116028}.
+If the true oxygen abundance lies closer to the upper end of the Juno MWR data-inferred range (up to $8.3 \times Z_{\odot}$), which cannot be fit by our current model, this may indicate that additional mechanisms are acting to inhibit CO quenching deeper in the atmosphere.
 These may include processes beyond CO$–$\ce{CH4} chemistry and cloud microphysics, or possibly missing reactions within those frameworks.
 Clarifying this possibility will require more precise and extended observations of Jupiter's deep water reservoir.